East India Company: Trade monopoly

-In the following decades there was a constant battle between the company lobby and Parliament.
+A constant battle between the company lobby and Parliament followed for decades.
 The company sought a permanent establishment, while Parliament would not willingly allow it greater autonomy and so relinquish the opportunity to exploit the company's profits.
 In 1712, another act renewed the status of the company, though the debts were repaid.
 By 1720, 15% of British imports were from India, almost all passing through the company, which reasserted the influence of the company lobby.
 The licence was prolonged until 1766 by yet another act in 1730.

 At this time, Britain and France became bitter rivals.
 Frequent skirmishes between them took place for control of colonial possessions.
 In 1742, fearing the monetary consequences of a war, the British government agreed to extend the deadline for the licensed exclusive trade by the company in India until 1783, in return for a further loan of £1 million.
 Between 1756 and 1763, the Seven Years' War diverted the state's attention towards consolidation and defence of its territorial possessions in Europe and its colonies in North America.

-The war partly took place in the Indian theater, between the company troops and the French forces.
+The war partly took place in the Indian theatre, between the company troops and the French forces.
 In 1757, the Law Officers of the Crown delivered the Pratt–Yorke opinion distinguishing overseas territories acquired by right of conquest from those acquired by private treaty.
 The opinion asserted that, while the Crown of Great Britain enjoyed sovereignty over both, only the property of the former was vested in the Crown.